Most popular

 Originally designed for responders to traumatic events, critical incident stress debriefing (CISD) is a structured, brief intervention provided in a small group setting immediately following a crisis.
 It’s designed to help people process the event to minimize symptoms of traumatic stress, depression, and anxiety.

-READ ALSO: How do I become a red coder on Quora?
+READ ALSO: How do I complain about a toxic coworker?

 Is psychological debriefing effective?